Ladysnake/Ladysnake.github.io/wiki/requiem/opus_daemonium.md

 Those books can only be used while in a regular player's body, with one exception: if used while possessing a mob and after having started a curing process (with weakness potion and a golden apple), they will expedite the process and turn the player into the desired type.

+In the Requiem 2.0 version (1.17 and above), the Opus Daemonium has been replaced with the [Mortician's Conversion Trade](mortician#conversion-trade).

 ## Variants

 {: .h3-wiki}